pinax-network/substreams_firehose/docs/pyfirehose/block_extractors/common.md

 #### Arguments

-raw_blocks:
- A sequence of packed blocks (google.protobuf.any_pb2.Any objects) extracted from a gRPC stream.
+- `raw_blocks` - A sequence of packed blocks (google.protobuf.any_pb2.Any objects) extracted from a gRPC stream.
-block_processor:
- A generator function extracting relevant data from a block.
+- `block_processor` - A generator function extracting relevant data from a block.

 #### Returns